One, Two, Buckle My Shoe (novel): Plot summary

 Poirot confronts Blunt and accuses him of the murders.
 Blunt's "cousin" Helen Montressor is really his first wife, Gerda; the real Helen had died years before.
 Gerda and Mabelle had been in the same repertory theatre company in India when Blunt secretly married Gerda.
 He had not divorced Gerda before he married his now-deceased and socially appropriate second wife, Rebecca Arnholt.
 If his bigamy were exposed, he would be disgraced, lose the fortune he inherited from Arnholt, and be removed from his position of power.
 When Mabelle recognised Blunt years later, she knew nothing of his second marriage.
 Later, Mabelle met Amberiotis, a casual acquaintance, and mentioned encountering her old friend's husband.
 Amberiotis decided to blackmail Blunt by threatening to expose the bigamy.

 The day of Poirot's appointment with Morley, Gerda and Blunt decoyed Morley's secretary away by the false telegram.
 Gerda had already invited Mabelle to an apartment she had secured under the alias of Mrs Chapman, poisoned her, and stole her identity.
 Gerda, as "Mabelle", then visited the dentist's waiting room, secure in her deception since Gladys was away.
 After Morley had taken care of Blunt's teeth, Blunt shot him, took Morley's place, and buzzed the page so he could send "Mabelle" up as the next patient.
 The two moved the body into a side room, and Gerda changed Mabelle's records to become those of Mrs Chapman and vice versa, to confuse the police.
 Gerda, as "Mabelle", left the office by the back staircase most patients usually took; Blunt, as "Morley", then saw Amberiotis (who had never met Morley or Blunt in person before), and injected his gum with the overdose.
 Once Amberiotis left, Blunt moved Morley's body back into the surgery, set up the "suicide" scene, and left, also via the back stair, unaware that he and Amberiotis had been seen leaving by Carter.
 Gerda wore new shoes when impersonating Mabelle, as she could not fit into Mabelle's larger shoes; she left Mabelle's own old shoes on the dead body, a detail that Poirot noticed.
-Later, Blunt had a pistol laid among the laurels in the garden such that it would fire while Carter was tending to them, setting him up as the scapegoat and planting the idea of a “public crime” (a politically-motivated assassination) to take attention away from the real “private” motive for the murders.
+Later, Blunt had arranged a pistol in such a way that it would fire when Carter started trimming the hedge, setting him up as the scapegoat and planting the idea of a "public crime" (a politically-motivated assassination) to take attention away from the real "private" motive for the murders.